Coronavirus FAQs: Is It Safe To Dine Indoors — Or Outdoors?

 According to Karan, of Harvard, the move not to underbook flights represents a "mistake from a public health perspective."
 More people in a limited space for prolonged periods raises the risk of infection.

 "Air circulation in planes is pretty good — so the biggest risk is the individual right next to you, right behind you, right in front of you," says Kortepeter, of the University of Nebraska.
-They're the most likely source of infection.
+They're the most likely sources of infection.

 In terms of keeping safe, all the usual tips apply, both sources say.
 Wear a mask at all times, and sanitize your hands as much as you can.

-On a short flight, you might consider not eating or drinking anything, says Kortepeter — even food you bring yourself: "It reduces the chance of transferring virus" between your hands and your mouth and means you won't have to remove the mask, which serves to protect others in case you're contagious but can also offer you a degree of protection, depending on the type of mask.
+On a short flight, you might consider not eating or drinking anything, says Kortepeter — even food you bring yourself: "It reduces the chance of transferring virus" between your hands and your mouth and means you won't have to remove your mask, which serves to protect others in case you're contagious but can also offer you a degree of protection, depending on the type of mask.

 On a longer flight, if you need to eat or drink, try to do it at one point in time.
 That way you'll reduce the amount of time you have your mask off, and you won't be repeatedly removing your mask and bringing your hands to your face.